1aquemini/cardZapp/docs/GRADING_REFERENCE.md

    supports more precision.
-3. Use that estimated range when pulling comparable prices, since graded and raw (ungraded) prices differ substantially — favor "raw"/ungraded sold comps unless the photo clearly shows a graded slab with a label.
+3. Use that estimated range when pulling comparable prices, since graded and raw (ungraded) prices differ substantially — favor "raw"/ungraded sold comps unless the physical card has an actual third-party grading slab.
+4. If the card is professionally graded (PSA/BGS/CGC/etc.), use the app's separate "Professionally graded?" field instead of forcing the slab grade into this raw-condition scale — a slab's value is governed by the grading company's number, not a photo-based estimate of the raw card.
-4. Always disclose that this is a photo-based estimate, not a certified grade, since actual grading can differ once a card is physically examined.
+5. Always disclose that this is a photo-based estimate, not a certified grade, since actual grading can differ once a card is physically examined.